 By now I’m sure most of my readers are aware that I used to suffer from vaginismus but, despite my transparency with this issue, I’ve never actually spoken too much about my experiences with the condition itself.

 When I started reviewing sex toys it was always my intention to also eventually start addressing vaginismus, and to open up about my personal experiences with it.
 Sadly (outside of my Sylk review) this has yet to become a big part of my blog.
-Regardless I’d like to take some time today to have a little look at my progress since first being diagnosed and I’d like it if you could share this experience with me.
+Regardless I’d like to take today to have a little look at my progress since first being diagnosed and I’d like it if you could share this experience with me.

 It was about 7-8 years ago now when I was first diagnosed with vaginismus.
 At the time I was engaging in healthy masturbation (and had been doing so since before I hit double digits) but I had still never really ‘explored myself’ down there.
 I found out about my condition through unsuccessful attempts at intercourse with my partner.
 It was a devastating blow for both of us.

 At the time I couldn’t even slip a cotton bud (the recommended ‘beginner’s tool’ of the time) in my vagina, let alone my own finger.
 Penetration seemed like an impossible prospect; an unachievable goal, a mere pipe dream.
-My partner and I tried a few methods to help me, but it wasn’t until he saved up and purchased a set of dilators for me that we finally made solid progress.
+My partner and I tried a few methods to help me, but it wasn’t until he saved up and purchased me a set of dilators that we finally made solid progress.

 At the time inserting the smallest, near-3-inches-in-circumference dilator, was a daunting prospect.
-Thankfully I had (and still have) an incredibly supporting partner who was wonderfully patient and understanding, a book full of helpful pointers, a sense of determination, and a really good bottle of lube—all of which lead to me slowly conquering the smallest of the dilators.
+Thankfully I had (and still have) an incredibly supporting partner who was patient and supportive, a book full of helpful pointers, a sense of determination, and a really good bottle of lube—all of which lead to me slowly conquering the smallest of the dilators.

-At the time the experience was painful but exhilarating (but, again, still very painful).
+At the time the experience was painful but exhilarating (but still very painful).
 Even taking it very slowly it ached to make progress.
 In time I progressed to the next dilator, and then the next, taking each painful-but-positive leap towards my goal of comfortable penetration.
 The first time I could actually take my partner I cried tears of joy.

 Sex was something I still struggled with for years afterwards, but small victories were made here and there, and sex toys proved to be a helpful aid.
 But it wasn’t until within the last 3-4 years or so that I transitioned from ‘comfortable’ sex to pleasurable sex.
 And it wasn’t until very recently that toys became a very, very accessible part of our play sessions.